 Eddie Tabash (Chair, Board of Directors): Attorney, activist

 J. Anderson Thomson (Vice Chair, Board of Directors): Psychiatrist

 When you give to the Center for Inquiry and its programs, you want your donation to be stewarded with care and attention to the mission.
 That’s why we report our revenue and expense ratios here.
 In addition, our Form 990 is available on our website.

 In 2019, we generated $5,402,763 in revenues.
 Seventy-six percent came from individual donors, and the balance came from magazine sales, events, and similar earned income.
 CFI receives no government funding and very limited corporate support.

 We are keenly aware of the responsibility we have to our donors when it comes to expenditures.
 This commitment is reflected in our expense breakdown:

+These figures do not include bequests or support for the CFI Development Fund.
 Please note that these are not final, audited figures.
 We save costs by having our audit done later in the year.
 If you would like to see final, audited figures, please contact the Development Department at firstname.lastname@example.org in August.

 * denotes member of CSI Executive Council

 None of our work would be possible without the steadfast support of our donors and subscribers.
 We are very grateful for their generosity.